BeChris100/osintgram4j/README.md

 ---

 ## Disclaimer
-Yes, I know that I used ChatGPT, but just bare with the disclaimer.
-It is necessary to follow all laws, Terms of Service and to follow ethical guidelines.
+Yes, I know that I used ChatGPT, but please take a moment to carefully read the disclaimer below.
+It contains important information about the legal and ethical use of this software, along following all laws and Terms of Service.

 This software, OSINTgram (OSINT for Instagram), is indented for legitimate and ethical use only.
 Me, [the developer](https://github.com/Datalux) and other